janicez/aspIRCd/README.md

  You however have a choice of choosing any of your favourite SSL supporting applications.
 One of them, we primarily support is one of that of OpenSSL.
  To make sure SSL ports works, issue a certificate to your IRC Network by going in the `main directory@/bin` and running:
  `./genssl.sh`

+ ## Installation

+ This is a quick setup guide.
+In order to install, fork this repository : `git clone https://github.com/baconcoders/aspIRCd.gif`

+Then `cd aspIRCd`
+then to build the configuration file: `./autogen.sh` then use `libtoolize --ltdl` to link all the commands

 ## Debian/ubuntu Users